ianharris/tensorflow-deep-mnist-cpp-port/README.md

 # Compilation

 Currently, this project should be checked out and added as a sub-module in a tensorflow build.
-That is, this repo should be added as a repo to the root directory of a clone of the [TensorFlow repo](https://github.com/tensorflow/tensorflow).
+That is, this repo should be added as a sub-directory (named 'mnist') to the root directory of a clone of the [TensorFlow repo](https://github.com/tensorflow/tensorflow).

 It can then be built - along with TensorFlow - using [bazel](https://bazel.build/).